segmentio/segment-docs/src/connections/destinations/catalog/personas-facebook-custom-audiences/index.md

 ## Set up

 > success ""
-> Before you start, make sure you have a Facebook Ads account with “Advertiser” or “Admin” access to link Personas to Facebook Ads.
+> Before you start, make sure you have a Facebook Ads account with “Advertiser” or “Admin” access to link Engage to Facebook Ads.

 ### 1. Authorize Facebook Custom Audiences

-- Go to your Personas Space in your Segment Workspace.
+- Go to your Space in your Segment Workspace.
 - Go to the Destinations tab and click “Add Destination”.
-- Select the Personas Facebook Custom Audiences option, and click **Configure Personas Facebook Custom Audiences**.
+- Select the Facebook Custom Audiences option, and click **Configure Facebook Custom Audiences**.
 - Authorize Facebook Ads and select a Facebook account ID to sync to.

-### 2. Create an audience in Segment Personas & connect to Facebook
+### 2. Create an audience in Engage & connect to Facebook

-- Go to the Audience Builder in Personas and create a new Audience with your desired event and trait criteria.
+- Go to the Audience Builder in Engage and create a new Audience with your desired event and trait criteria.
-- Go to your Personas space, and select the Facebook destination you added to connect the audience to Facebook.
+- Go to your Space, and select the Facebook destination you added to connect the audience to Facebook.
 - Give the audience a name and description, and click **Create**.
-- Your audience starts syncing from Personas to Facebook Ads.
+- Your audience starts syncing from Engage to Facebook Ads.

-> note ""
+> info ""
-> **Note**: If you change the name of the audience in Personas, it will not be reflected in Facebook.
+> If you change the name of the audience in Engage, it will not be reflected in Facebook.

 ### 3. Verify that the audience appears in Facebook

 Once created, the audience should be available in Facebook in ten minutes unless it's unusually large.

 - From within Facebook Ads, go to **Business Manager > All tools > Assets > Audiences**.
-- Click the Facebook audience name that matches your Personas audience name, and check **Audience History** to see how many users were added.
+- Click the Facebook audience name that matches your Engage audience name, and check **Audience History** to see how many users were added.

 ![](images/fb_ca_final.png)